Always check for Film Festival promo codes before you submit. Save 20% with a FilmFreeway waiver code at checkout.Save 20% now!

 Have you ever wondered what criteria film festivals use to judge the Experimental Film category?
 Our selection process is pretty straight forward and I will explain it in this guide.
+Judging Guides for all genres are now available.
 Please email me if you have questions. email@example.com

 Which Film Festivals Use This Guide?

 Experimental Film (6-30 minutes)

 This category is reserved for films that are outside of the Hollywood mainstream.
 Creative works that some would consider odd, strange, artistic, weird, innovative, fresh, enlightening, inspirational, confusing, mysterious, futuristic, retro, or difficult to classify.
 Experimental films must have some element that has something truly unique about it.
 The duration of videos submitted to the Experimental Film category is between six minutes and thirty minutes in length including all credits.
 (6:00 - 30:00)

 Experimental Micro Short Film (1-6 minutes)